First God died, now this. What

 Then came WW I, which punctured the bourgeois equilibrium.

-Constructivism, cubism, surrealism, dada, protest art, socialist realism and
+Constructivism, cubism, surrealism, Dada, protest art, socialist realism and

 futurism emerged from that tragedy, which continued through the world